maestroaspect/mystreampro/README.md

 ## Licensing

-MyStreamPro is based on the Firestorm Viewer, which is licensed under LGPLv2.
-To ensure compliance with the licensing terms, MyStreamPro is released under the LGPLv2 as well.
+To ensure compliance with the licensing terms, MyStreamPro is released under the LGPLv2.
 Please review the [license](LICENSE) for more details.

-## Features
+## New Features

 MyStreamPro comes with several enhanced features, including: